daijiang/rtrees/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

-It is also possible to specify a particular speices to bind with.
+It is also possible to specify a particular speices to bind with by specifing columns `close_sp` and/or `close_genus`.

 ``` r
 test_tree_sp_df = sp_list_df(test_tree_sp, "plant")